 Sperling earned his law degree from American University in Washington, D.C., and moved to Los Angeles in 1998.
 He currently resides in Westchester, CA, with his wife and two young sons.

-Dawn A. Kurtz, Ph.D., has worked in the Child Development and Early Childhood Education (ECE) fields for more than 20 years.
-Currently, Dawn is the Chief Research Officer, leading research innovation to improve child outcomes.
-Prior to this role, she served as Child360’s Chief Program Officer, providing executive leadership for staff who support more than 500 early education programs across Los Angeles with a goal of improving and sustaining quality.
+Dawn A. Kurtz, Ph.D., is a developmental psychologist with a passion for social justice issues.
+She has a long career as an advocate for young children, and has worked in the Child Development and Early Childhood Education (ECE) fields for more than 20 years.
+Currently, Dawn is Child360’s Chief Research Officer, leading research innovation to improve outcomes for early learning professionals, young children and their families.
+Prior to this role, she served as Chief Program Officer, providing executive leadership for staff who supported more than 500 early education programs across Los Angeles with a goal of improving and sustaining quality.
 Since joining Child360, Dawn has played a key role in the development and implementation of multiple Quality Rating and Improvement System (QRIS) projects at the local and state level, including the Race to the Top Early Learning Challenge (RTT-ELC) grant.

 Prior to joining Child360, Dawn spent several years at First 5 LA, where she played an integral role in the conceptualization, planning, development, and oversight of various phases of funding initiatives designed to improve the well-being of children and their families in Los Angeles County.
 During that time, she managed First 5 LA’s Early Childhood Education portfolio, which included LAUP as well as School Readiness, Family Literacy, and Workforce Development.